 Driving in Ireland : The Complete Guide

-Advice for tourists driving in Ireland, regardless of where you are from driving in a new place can be scary however with research and armed with the local road safety knowledge will support your driving experience in Ireland.
+Advice for tourists driving in Ireland, driving in a new country can be an intimidating experience however with research and armed with the local road safety knowledge will prepare your driving experience in Ireland.

 Speed limits and distances are posted in kilometres in the Republic of Ireland â€“ 50km/h being just over 30mph and 100km/h being a little more than 60 mph â€“ but signs change to miles when crossing into Northern Ireland.